MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/index.rst

    * user can **define the isotopic forms to consider of each substrate**,
    * can be applied to **stationary or instationary :sup:`13C`\ C-flux experiments**,
    * account for the **substrate price** to keep reasonable the cost of the experiment,
-   * **several scoring criteria** can be applied to identify the optimal label input based on visual representations,
+   * **several scoring criteria** can be applied to identify the optimal label input according to the biological question to be addressed,
    * **combination of different scoring criteria** is possible,
    * shipped as a **library** with a **graphical** interface,
    * **open-source, free and easy to install** everywhere where Python 3 and pip run,